ghiggi/pycolorbar/docs/source/installation.rst

 .. note::
-   In alternative to conda, if you are looking for a lightweight package manager you could use `micromamba <https://micromamba.readthedocs.io/en/latest/>`__.
+   In an alternative to conda, if you are looking for a lightweight package manager you could use `micromamba <https://micromamba.readthedocs.io/en/latest/>`__.

 **With pip:**